cuizhenhao/TableNet2026/README.md

 Specifically, TableNet protects the model's weights and functionality by replacing the calculation of various functions including convolutions and activation functions with table lookup operations on a set of specifically generated tables.
 Accordingly, during the inference process, parameters like weights are utilized in a protected format rather than in their original, unprotected form.
 To this end, we first design a novel table generation algorithm to generate the equivalent encoded lookup tables for each layer.
 Then, we propose a series of optimization strategies such as approximate encodings to handle the accuracy-memory consumption dilemma.
 Moreover, we create an external encoding layer to protect the output of the model.
 We perform security analysis on TableNet and conduct extensive experiments to evaluate it.
 The experimental results show that TableNet can protect DNN model privacy in untrustworthy environments with reasonable performance.

-The paper has been submitted to Usenix Security 2025.
+The paper has been submitted to CCS 2025.

 ### Environment Setup: